KathiraveluLab/Beehive/README.md

 >
 > You are welcome to contribute to **either of these branches** based on your interest.
 > However, please note that the **`main` branch is frozen for now** and not open for direct contributions.

-## License

-This project is licensed under the BSD-3-Clause License.
-See the [LICENSE](LICENSE) file for more details.

 ## Testing